 3) The Underwriting Is Ridiculously Lax

 This just cannot be overstated enough.
 These final expense life insurance plans for seniors were created to absorb the risk of some very serious health issues.
-In general, almost everyone can easily qualify in spite of some serious health issues.
+In general, almost everyone can easily qualify in spite of some serious health issues, and not have to endure a waiting period.

 The only question is which company will accept you.
 That’s where a company like Choice Mutual comes in to find you which company will best suit you.
 We work lots of burial insurance companies, so we can shop and compare for you to find which one will give you the best deal.